bml-research/data_analysis/data/data_01_index.md

 - ordinal

 Nominal data is data that can be placed into categories without any inherent ordering.
 For example, "eye color" is a nominal data type, as there is no inherent order to the different categories (e.g. blue, brown, green, etc.).
 Ordinal data, on the other hand, is data that can be placed into categories and those categories have an order to them.
-Example ordinal data can be a "rating scale" in questionares, like "unsatisfied", "satisfied" and "very satisfied".
+Example ordinal data can be a "rating scale" in questionnaires, like "unsatisfied", "satisfied" and "very satisfied".

 **Numerical data**, also known as quantitative data, is data that can be measured and represented by numbers.
 There are two main types of numerical data:
 - discrete